electron/electron/docs/development/README.md

 In order to contribute to Electron, the first thing you'll want to do is get the code.

-[Electron's `build-tools`](https://github.com/electron/build-tools) automate much of the setup for compiling Electron from source with different configurations and build targets.
+[Electron's `build-tools`](https://github.com/electron/build-tools) automates much of the setup for compiling Electron from source with different configurations and build targets.

 If you would prefer to build Electron manually, see the [build instructions](build-instructions-gn.md).